SAKryukov/dotnet-solution-structure/articles/article0.2.md

 At this moment, I can see only one limitation.
 What if the order of parameters in the string should be different in different cultures?
 With the current `StringFormat` design, it is impossible, so every translation of the originally developed format string should somehow follow the original order of the parameters.
 My experience dealing with typologically extremely different languages shows that it is always possible, albeit not always easy.
 If someone has a better idea and can share it, I would greatly appreciate it.

-### Summary on String Interpolation
+### String Interpolation: Summary

-Essentially, dynamic string interpolation is just a usage sugar over old good `string.Format`.
+Essentially, dynamic string interpolation is just a usage sugar over the old good `string.Format`.
 With `StringFormat`, the substitution of parameters remains positional, but it is closer to the positional arguments of a function.

 Nevertheless, when the globalization requirements present additional hassles of dealing with XAML, the sugar feels sweet enough.
 In contrast to `string.Format`, we still can see the formal parameter names and use the hints shown by the debugger.
 The notation used in the format string entered in XAML is the same as $-notation, and is even better, because the parameter names don't need to be valid identifiers and can contain detailed descriptions of each parameter, including its type.

 ## Read-Only Access

-The usual purposes of having data stored in resources very typically imply that we are supposed to have read-only access to the the data.
+The usual purposes of data stored in resources typically imply that we are supposed to have read-only access to the data.
 At the same time, XAML is supposed to write data into the instances of data types, and XAML access is no different from any other access.
 It seems to be a contradiction, but it is not, it only seems to be so.
-This is issue can be resolved.
+This issue can be resolved.

-[So far](https://www.codeproject.com/Articles/5368892/XAML-Data-to-Code), we only considered the examples of read-write access to properties of fields defined in XAML.
+[So far](https://www.codeproject.com/Articles/5368892/XAML-Data-to-Code), we considered only the examples of read-write access to properties of fields defined in XAML.
 Now let's consider the examples where XAML can create any arbitrary data, but only read-only access to this data is provided thereafter.

 ### Pseudo-Read-Only Properties

 One solution is pretty obvious: we can use properties that are formally read-write, but the write accessor allows to write data only once, presumably by the code loading a XAML.
 When the value is already assigned to the property, the accessor code can detect it by one or another criterion.
 When it happens, we have a choice: the assignment via the accessor may cause no effect, or the assignment attempt can throw an exception.
-Here is the example:
+Here is an example:

 ```{lang=C#}{id=code-pseudo-readonly-data-det}
 class PseudoReadonlyDataSet {